(647) 491-5237

 Consent is often the most important issue in a sexual assault case.
 Section 273.1 states that consent means the voluntary agreement of the complainant to engage in the sexual activity in question, and that consent must be present at the time the activity takes place.

 This means consent is not a blanket concept.
 It must relate to the specific sexual activity at that specific time.
-Canadian law also limits the circumstances under which an accused can rely on a claimed belief in consent.
 Section 273.2 says that belief in consent is not a defence where it arises from self-induced intoxication, recklessness, wilful blindness, or a failure to take reasonable steps in the circumstances to ascertain consent.

 “In Canada, what people often refer to as ‘rape’ is prosecuted under the broader sexual assault framework.
-The real legal focus is not on the label, but on consent, context, and whether the Crown can prove the allegation beyond a reasonable doubt.
+The real legal focus is not on the label but on consent, context, and the Crown’s ability to prove the allegation beyond a reasonable doubt.
 These cases are highly fact-specific and often turn on credibility, which makes a careful, strategic defence essential from the very beginning.”

 Benson Wilson, Criminal Defence Lawyer, Vilkhov Law